snrnats/doc-centre/docfx_project/pro/api/help/getting_pickup_options.md

 </div>

 The API has returned one location that meets the requested criteria, and three options for delivery to that location.
 All three options use the same carrier service and have a delivery time window of 09:30 - 17:30, but are scheduled for different days.
-In practice, PRO is saying that the carrier can deliver to the pickup location during business hours on the 17th, 20th or 21st of May (as required by the customer).
+In practice, PRO is saying that the carrier can deliver to the pickup location during business hours on the 17th, 18th or 19th or March (as required by the customer).

 Note the `{Reference}` for each pickup option.
 When the customer selects their preferred delivery option you will need to pass the relevant `{Reference}` back to PRO via the **Select Option** endpoint.

 At this point, you would present some or all of the options returned to your customer via your site or app.
-In the next step, we'll see how to handle the choice the customer makes.
+For information on how to handle the choice the customer makes, see the [Selecting Options](/pro/api/help/selecting_options.md) page.

+## Next Steps

 <script src="../../scripts/requesttabs.js"></script>
 <script src="../../scripts/responsetabs.js"></script>